xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/validation.md

 ```

 Now methods annotated with `@SuppressValidation` will not be validated.
 Note that
-`.and(new DirectMethodMatcher())` condition was added to also exclude synthetic and bridge methods (jvm generated methods).
+`.and(new DirectMethodMatcher())` condition was added to also exclude synthetic and bridge methods (JVM-generated methods).

 !!! note
-    You can verify AOP appliance with guicey `.printGuiceAopMap()` report.
+    You can verify AOP application with the Guicey `.printGuiceAopMap()` report.

 ### Validation groups